frankiearzu/DSMTools/DSM Forward Programming/Black_White_128x64/readme.md

 # Changes and fixes
+v0.57:
+1. In EdgeTX 2.10.x, sometimes the /LOGS dirctory/folder gets currupted after using some Lua scripts who writes to the logs.
+To avoid any problems, this version has the writting to the logs turned OFF.
+It can be turn on later if needed for debuging purposes.
+Besides that, is the same as v0.56

 v0.56:
 1. Fix Tail-Type "Taileron" functionality that was not working.
 Also validated V-Tail and Delta wings.